 Do you remember what it felt like to play as a kid?
 I’m talking about real play, the kind initiated and driven by kids.
 Building tree forts, creating miniature houses or cities in the sand, one child staring at an ant carrying a crumb, while a few others start a club in a garage.
 No coaches, no umpires, no rule books.
 Just free, unstructured play.

-I think as busy adults we sometimes forget what play is supposed to look like and how necessary it is for our children to have the time to really do it.
+I think as adults it’s easy to forget what play is supposed to look like and how necessary it is for children to have the time to really do it.

 Here are four BIG reasons why PLAY is so important:

 I listen from the kitchen as my girls and the neighbor organize their latest “Club Meeting” in the broom closet.
 Maisy is conducting the meeting.
 She asks “What should the club be about?”

 I know that those girls don’t need any help from me.
 This is where they shine.
 Kids are experts at exploring different possibilities, coming up with alternatives to make everyone happy and doing everything they can to make their plans into reality.

 The meeting continues.
 All ideas are considered and the club goals are established (used with permission):